 We LOVE using our recyclables for crafting!
 Cardboard rolls are one of my favourite materials to use for arts and crafts here in my daycare.
 We’ve made dozens of crafts and homemade toys using cardboard tubes over the years.
-I think Olympic Ring Art is my newest, most favourite way to re-purpose a cardboard food-wrap roll.
+When it comes to easy art techniques for kids, I think this Olympic Ring Art is my new favourite.

 Olympic Ring Art stamped with cardboard tubes!

 In the Spirit of the 2014 Olympics in Sochi, we used cardboard tubes to stamp some Olympic Ring Art last week.

 When we’re creating a permanent piece of art, I love to use an old, second-hand shop painting as a canvas.

 Turning an old painting into a new piece of art:

 I pick up old, unwanted pictures and canvases at thrift shops, and we prime them, and paint over them, turning them into hooligan-made, one-of-a-kind art for our playroom.
 See how we’ve recycled an old canvases before with this abstract art project and with this piece of smoosh-painted art.
 Both of these paintings hang on the walls of our toy room.